dsajdak/ccr-examples/containers/2_ApplicationSpecific/AlphaFold-3/SLURM_EXAMPLE.md

 Note that the partition/qos combination does not have to be the same for the Data Pipeline and Inference scripts.

-NOTE: You can add other Slurm options to eiher script.
+NOTE: You can add other Slurm options to either script.
 For example, if you want the Inference to run on an H100 GPU (with 80GB RAM) add the following to (only) the Inference script, "slurm_AlphaFold-3_Inference_example.bash"